zhenyahodges/SuggestIt/README.md

  ReactJS, React Router, React Router DOM
 ### **Router:**

- * createBrowserRouter  with v6.4 data APIs like loader and actions
+ * [createBrowserRouter](https://reactrouter.com/en/main/routers/create-browser-router)  with v6.4 data APIs like loader and actions
 #
 ## **About**
-Suggest<span style="color:#F79234">**It**</span> is a web application which provides a simple interface for receiving feedback and suggestions for improvements for companies.
+Suggest<span style="color:#F79234">**It**</span> is a web application which provides a simple interface for receiving feedback and suggestions for improvements for companies and organisations.
+Users can vote for the suggestions they like the most.
+Companies can quickly see which suggestions are most popular.
 #

 ### <span style="color:#c2e2ee">**Welcome**</span>